Justin Kluivert: Loan to Valencia

 On 1 September 2022, Kluivert signed for Spanish club Valencia on loan for the 2022–23 season.
-A few days earlier, he was denied a work permit in England which canceled his transfer to Fulham.
+A few days earlier, he was denied a work permit in England which cancelled his transfer to Fulham.

+Bournemouth

+On 23 June 2023, Premier League club Bournemouth announced the signing of Kluivert for an undisclosed fee, reported to be around €11 million + €1.5 million in add-ons.
+On 12 August, he made his debut for the club, as a substitute, in a 1–1 league draw at home to West Ham United.

+On 1 November 2023, Kluivert scored his first goal for Bournemouth in a 2–1 loss to Liverpool in the fourth round of the EFL Cup.
+On 25 November, he scored his first Premier League goal, in a 3–1 victory away at Sheffield United.
+By doing so, Kluivert became just the third player, after Florin Răducioiu and Stevan Jovetić, to score in every Big Five league, and the first to score in every Big Five league as well as the Eredivisie.

+On 30 November 2024, Kluivert became the first player to score a hat-trick of penalties in a Premier League match, as Bournemouth defeated Wolverhampton Wanderers 4–2.
+It was the first time in 67 years that the feat had been achieved in the English top division since Ken Barnes for Manchester City in 1957, and the fourth time ever.
+On 18 January 2025, Kluivert scored another hat-trick, this time in open-play, as Bournemouth defeated Newcastle United 4–1, ending the latter's nine-game winning streak and stopping them from breaking their club record for the most consecutive wins.
+His outstanding performance earned him the EA SPORTS Player of the Month award, making him the second Bournemouth player to claim the award, after scoring five goals and providing two assists in the month.

 International career

-At the 2016 Under 17 Euros held in Azerbaijan, Kluivert played throughout the tournament in which the Netherlands reached the semi finals.
+At the 2016 Under 17 Euros in Azerbaijan, Kluivert played throughout the tournament in which the Netherlands reached the semi-finals.

-Kluivert earned his first full international call-up in Ronald Koeman’s first Netherlands national football team in March 2018 for the friendlies against England and Portugal.
-He made his senior debut on 26 March, in a 3–0 win over the reigning European champions Portugal, at the Stade de Genève, replacing Memphis Depay for the final 12 minutes of the match.
+Kluivert earned his first call-up to the senior team in March 2018 for the friendlies against England and Portugal.
+He made his debut on 26 March in a 3–0 win over the reigning European champions Portugal at the Stade de Genève, replacing Memphis Depay for the final 12 minutes of the match.

 Personal life

-Justin Kluivert is the son of former Dutch international football player Patrick Kluivert, and grandson of former Surinamese football player Kenneth Kluivert.
+Justin Kluivert is the son of former Dutch international football player Patrick Kluivert.
+He is a grandson of former Surinamese football player Kenneth Kluivert.
 He is also of Curaçaoan descent through his paternal grandmother.
-Kluivert has four brothers, including footballer Ruben Kluivert who is currently playing for FC Utrecht.
+Kluivert has three brothers, including footballer Ruben Kluivert who is currently playing for Lyon.
+The other two brothers, Shane and Quincy, are plying their trade with Barcelona U18 and Zeeburgia respectively.